clp-research/slurk/docs/slurk_gettingstarted.rst

    }

-Generate a new token for the clients (``sed`` removes quotation from JSON-string):
+Generate a new token for the room you just created (the room name) for the clients:

 .. code-block:: bash

-   $ curl -X POST \
-          -H "Authorization: Token $ADMIN_TOKEN" \
-          -H "Content-Type: application/json" \
-          -H "Accept: application/json" \
-          -d '{"room": "test_room", "message_text": true}' \
-          localhost/api/v2/token | sed 's/^"\(.*\)"$/\1/'
-   9e6f53ae-2da7-4c53-92c7-ec43f8fa50cd

-for a list of possible parameters see :ref:`slurk_api`
+   $ sh scripts/create_token.sh $ADMIN_TOKEN test_room

+If you want to set other parameters see :ref:`slurk_api` and modify the script accordingly.

-Visit http://localhost and enter whatever Name you like and this token, and click "enter chatroom".
+Visit http://localhost and enter whatever Name you like and the token you generated, and click "enter chatroom".

 This should transport you to the chat interface, where you then can happily type messages which no one will see (apart from you, that is).

 .. _screenshot_void: